 FFWS Mentoring Program

 FFWS supports students through financial grants and campus support through peer mentoring on most campuses.
-Each freshman and transfer student is offered a peer mentor, who can support them, answer questions, and connect them to the campus community and educational resources.
+Each freshman and transfer student is offered a peer mentor, who can help build community, answer questions, and connect them to the campus and educational resources.
 The mentors are junior or senior year students and recipients of a FFWS grant.
 Peer mentors are supervised on each campus by either the financial aid department or the advising department.
 A fall kickoff event is held to meet the mentors and supervisors on most campuses.

 Are mentors trained?

 Yes, mentors have been specially trained to help freshmen and transfer students transition to campus life.

 New FFWS students will be invited to social, academic, and volunteer events held by the FFWS mentors and campus supervisors.
 They will have access to an advisor or contact person, and will be able to reach out to their mentor with any questions or needs as they transition to campus.